Demiux2/Shooter/README.md

 ## Running

+For running, you also have 2 options:

+1) You can just execute it from the project main folder with `./main`
-Go into src/ and execute `../main`
+2) Go into src/ and execute `../main`